New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- New England and its opponents have combined to put up more than 43.5 points in seven of 14 games this season.
+- New England and its opponents have gone over the current 43.5-point total in seven of 14 games (50%) this season.

-- Sunday's total is 10.8 points lower than the two team's combined 54.3 points per game average.

-- The 33.6 combined points per game that these two squads have allowed this season are 9.9 fewer than the 43.5 over/under in this contest.
+- The two teams combine to average 54.3 points per game, 10.8 more than the total in this contest.

-- Patriots games this season feature an average total of 44.7 points, a number 1.2 points higher than Sunday's over/under.
+- This contest's over/under is 9.9 points more than the 33.6 these two squads combine to surrender per game this season.

-- In 2021, games involving the Bills have averaged a total of 48.2 points, 4.7 more than the set over/under in this contest.
+- In 2021, games involving the Bills have averaged a total of 48.2 points, 4.7 more than the set total in this contest.

 Patriots stats and trends

-- This season, the Patriots have an against the spread record of 6-3 in their nine games as a favorite of 2.5 points or more.
+- The Patriots are 6-3 ATS when favored by 2.5 points or more this season.

-- New England's games this year have eclipsed the over/under six times in 14 opportunities (42.9%).
+- New England's games this year have gone over the total in six out of 14 opportunities (42.9%).

-- New England is 7-2 against the spread and 8-1 overall this season when the team scores more than 17.4 points.
+- New England is 7-2 against the spread and 8-1 overall this season when the team notches more than 17.4 points.

-- In games that New England picks up over 287.9 yards, the team is 6-5 against the spread and 6-5 overall.
+- In games that New England piles up over 287.9 yards, the team is 6-5 against the spread and 6-5 overall.

 - This year, the Patriots have 18 turnovers, nine fewer than the Bills have takeaways (27).